 - Chateau Wolff Estate 2014 Pinot Noir, Light to medium body, medium tannins, and a bouquet of berries, plum and violet.
 Aged in French oak for nine months, the Pinot has good intensity on the palate and the fine tannins give it a silky texture.5% alcohol

 - Chateau Wolff Estate 2014 Syrah.
 The Syrah grapes were purchased from Naramata Bench vineyards.
 Medium body, medium tannins, crisp acidity, a bouquet of dark fruit, floral, eucalyptus and leather.
 13.5% alcohol 67 cases produced

 - Chateau Wolff Estate 2014 Rouge.
 Fortified wine made from estate-grown Dornfelder grapes 18.5% alcohol 45 cases produced.

 Plans for the future

 I recently had the opportunity to discuss their plans for the winery with Matt and Natalie.
 “We are just completing a major renovation to our production facility.
 We have also purchased the property adjacent to us for the possibility of planting new vines in the future.
 Other than that, we plan on focusing on perfecting the five products that we currently produce.
 We plan to keep Chateau Wolff as a family run boutique winery.”

-If you are on Vancouver Island near Nanaimo, please take the opportunity to check out Chateau Wolff Estate.
+If you are on Vancouver Island near Nanaimo, please take the opportunity to check out the BC wine at Chateau Wolff Estate.

 Source: The photos and wine notes are courtesy of Chateau Wolff Estate.